In Exercises 1–4, a population has a mean mu and a standard devia... | Channels for Pearson+

 Recommended video:

-The standard deviation of the sampling distribution, often referred to as the standard error, measures the variability of sample means around the population mean.
+The standard deviation of the sampling distribution, known as the standard error, measures the dispersion of sample means around the population mean.
 It is calculated by dividing the population standard deviation (sigma) by the square root of the sample size (n).
-For this problem, with sigma = 25 and n = 49, the standard error can be computed to understand how much sample means will typically deviate from the population mean.
+For this problem, with sigma = 6 and n = 1000, the standard error can be computed to understand how much variability to expect in the sample means.

 Recommended video: